d-bl/GroundForge/Whiting-Index.md

 Under Construction
 ==================

-*Jo Edkins* went through the trouble to create and annotate an online [index] on the grounds in '_A Lace Guide for Makers and Collectors_' by Gertrude Whiting which dates from 1920.
+*Jo Edkins* went through a lot of trouble to create and annotate an online [index] on the grounds in '_A Lace Guide for Makers and Collectors_' by Gertrude Whiting which dates from 1920.
 The book is also available in four PDF's at the late professor Griswold's [Digital Archive], including a [scan] of the original index.